 Dates and Locations

 Each seminar begins 8:30 AM on a Wednesday, and finishes at 1:00 PM on a Sunday, unless otherwise instructed.
-If there is a conflict for some with the IPMT training, you can attend the other location for that seminar content.

 New Registrant Tuition Costs

 New Registrants, please complete the Application and email it to: Admin@AnthroposophicPsychology.org

 Click on the link to download/open the application: AAP 3 Year Certification Program 2022-2024 Application.docm

 Tuition does not include travel costs or your meals.

 AAP Graduates and Interns Tuition Costs

 Please note that AAP Graduates of previous 3-Year Certification Programs do not need to complete a new Application, but will need to select and complete the Tuition Agreement for Graduates, as noted through the registration process.

 GRADUATES WHO HAVE COMPLETED ANY AAP 3-YEAR CERTIFICATE PROGRAM